dead-claudia/proposal-array-set/README.md

 1. Port the existing [`%TypedArray%.prototype.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/set) to arrays, so they can reap its benefits, too.
 2. Expand both to align with the existing `copyWithin` method present on both [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/copyWithin) and [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/copyWithin) and accept the same list of parameters.

-In effect, this makes `array.copyWithin(...args)` on both sugar for `array.set(array, ...args)`, and engines could just delegate the first to the second internally.
+In effect, this makes `array.copyWithin(...args)` on both very similar to `array.set(array, ...args)`, and engines could just delegate the first to the second internally after processing the parameters.
 It would also simplify the spec, as they could share an implementation within it.

 ## Array.prototype.set(*array* [ , *offset* [ , *start* [ , *end* ] ] ])